TIBCOSoftware/PDTool/regression/readme.txt

 						TFS         = vcs TFS testing only
 						P4          = vcs Perforce testing only
 						CVS         = vcs CVS testing only
-			  5. Verify the target PDTool/security folder and CIS target instance to determine whether it requires weak or strong trust store.
+			  5. Verify the target PDTool/security folder and DV target instance to determine whether it requires weak or strong trust store.
-				 Copy the cis_studio_truststore_strong.jks into the PDTool/security folder for https testing if the target CIS is using strong encryption pack.
+				 Copy the cis_studio_truststore_strong.jks into the PDTool/security folder for https testing if the target DV is using strong encryption pack.
 				 Configure the PDTool/bin/setVars.bat or setVars.sh with the correct trust store.
               6. Proceed to "instructions" for execution.
 			  7. NOTE: PDTool regression will use the variable settings from /PDTool[7|8].0.0_yyyymmdd/PDTool/bin/setVars.bat and /PDTool[7|8].0.0_yyyymmdd/setMyPrePDToolVars.bat